 Therapy, workplace mediation and related topics.

-At Skill Boosters we work with leading subject matter experts to design, develop and deliver training for the workplace and for life.
+At Skill Boosters we work with leading subject matter experts to design, develop and deliver training for the workplace.
 We are passionate about delivering behavioural training which helps to build productive, tolerant and inclusive individuals, teams and workplaces and which improves lives and life-chances.

 Our courses combine video drama, expert analysis, documentary sequences and interactive study to provide flexible, cost-effective training that engages, informs and inspires our learners.